The Crossroads of Choice

 Try this today

 Notice the body first.
 Tight chest.
 Hot face.
 Quick breath.
-Say, “this is a surge” in your head.
-These words creates space.
+Say, “this is a surge of emotion”(inside voice).

-Take three full breaths.
+These words creates space.Pause and in the pause take three full breaths.
 In through the nose.
 Slow out-breath.
 Count them.

 Ask yourself one orienting question: “What is mine to do here?”